Taxes for U.S. Owners of Canadian Property

 US Citizens Renting Canadian Real Estate

-Renting Canadian Real Estate: US citizens who intend to rent property situated in Canada are subject to a non-resident withholding tax of 25% on the gross rental.
+Renting Canadian Real Estate: US citizens who intend to rent property situated in Canada are subject to a non-resident withholding tax on the gross rental.
 The payer or agent who collects the rent is responsible to remit the tax to the Canada Revenue Agency (CRA) by the 15th of the following month in which the rent is paid or credited.
 Where the rental income is considered income from property as opposed to business income, subsection 216(4) of the ITA provides for a reduction in withholding by providing annually to CRA Form NR6.
-The NR6 requires an estimate of the gross rent less expenses, excluding depreciation.
-The 25% withholding is applied to the NET amount and if there is a rental loss no withholding is required.
-The section 216 return reports gross rent less allowable rental expenses in accordance with the provisions of the ITA.
+The NR6 requires an estimate of the gross rent fewer expenses, excluding depreciation.
+The section 216 return reports gross rent less allowable rental expenses under the provisions of the ITA.
 There are no carryover provisions for rental losses that are available under the IRS code as net operating losses or passive activity losses.
 For US tax returns, report your Canadian rental income on Schedule E of the US 1040.
-Credit for either the withholding tax or tax computed on the Section 216 return may be claimed on IRS Form 1116.
+Credit for either the withholding tax or tax computed on the Section 216 return may be claimed as well.

 U.S. Citizens Selling Canadian Property